-Hackable OCXO Frequency Standard with High Stability VFC - for counter upgrades, frequency standard or timer projects (Now Back in Stock!)Designed by IR AnalysIR-Infrared decoder & anlayzer OCXO 10Mhz, Ships from Ireland
+Hackable OCXO Frequency Standard with High Stability VFC - for counter upgrades, frequency standard or timer projects (Now Back in Stock!)Designed by IR AnalysIR-Infrared decoder & anlayzer OCXO 10Mhz in Ireland

 This is an OCXO 10MHz Frequency Standard module with high stability VFC.
 There are 4 options available: Option A - Complete unit, with OCXO calibrated against our Rubidium standard (note 1) Optio...Read More…